Inside plumbing systems

 In addition to the product’s great cost merit, the RBS started to see the device as a proactive means of environmental preservation.
 We hope it will greatly inspire other UK companies towards the same goal.

-NMR Pipetector is used not only at large public/commercial buildings but also at apartments and condos.
-The NMR’s lasting effectiveness will bring long-term peace of mind to our homes.
+Pipetector is used not only at large public/commercial buildings but also at apartments and condos.
+The Pipetector’s lasting effectiveness will bring long-term peace of mind to our homes.
 It isn’t too late to begin dealing with water discoloration and other red rust-related issues from today.